spencejs/Basis/README.md

 Several script files are available and enqueued for your use:

 + **/js/plugins.js** - This a place for you to paste in your minified jQuery/Javascript plugins.
-Concatonating them all to this one file minimizes HTTP requests and speeds up page loads.
+Concatenating them all to this one file minimizes HTTP requests and speeds up page loads.
 The above-mentioned FitVids.js is in this file already.
 + **/js/script.js** - This is where you can add your own scripts and trigger your plugins.
 + **/inlcludes/js/admin-scripts.js** - This is where you can add scripts for use in the Wordpress admin.